landonviator/Poletti-Class-B-Amplifier/README.md

 specific needs, including drive, mix, and output level.

 ## Technical Details
-Will Pirkle describes the signal flow of the Poletti amp with the following diagram:
+Will Pirkle illustrates the signal flow of the Poletti amplifier with the following diagram:
 ```mermaid
 graph TD;
     input((input)) --> pos[Positive Asymmetrical Waveshaper]